jaredhoberock/P0058/P0058_an_interface_for_abstracting_execution.md

     }

 This change also enables defining at runtime what execution policy to use (by passing an instance of a generic `v1::execution_policy`).
-This is benefitial in many contexts, for instance debugging (by dynamically setting the execution policy to `seq`).
+This is beneficial in many contexts, for instance debugging (by dynamically setting the execution policy to `seq`).